matiyev/soc-lab/README.md

     <br><br>
    **Step 2: Create a New VM for Windows 10**:
    Next, set up a new virtual machine in VirtualBox for Windows 10.
    - Create it with following minimum specs:
     - RAM: Approx 2 GB
     - Processors: 2 CPU cores
     - Hard Disk Storage: 50 GB
     <br><br>

    **Step 3: Create a New VM for Ubuntu Server**:
     Now, set up a new virtual machine in VirtualBox for Ubuntu Server.
    - Create it with following minimum specs:
     - RAM: Approx 2 GB
     - Processors: 2 CPU cores
     - Hard Disk Storage: 20 GB
-    - During OS install, leave defaults as is
+    - During OS install, ==leave defaults as is==
   ![Image](https://imgur.com/GDfOZmg.png)
     <br><br>
     - After installation it should look like this: